Finding Solutions in Happy Accidents

-This is the essence of integrating the unexpected, one of Biomimicry’s Life’s Principles: the ability to recognize value in unintended results and pivot toward new opportunities.
+This is the essence of “Integrate the Unexpected,” one of Biomimicry’s Life’s Principles: the capacity to recognize value in unintended results and to pivot toward the opportunities they reveal.

 Penicillin's Accidental Discovery